pvilas/redis/README.md

 {'id': 'RWA', 'description':'Rwanda'}]
 ```

-In fact, the returned dicts are [DotMap](https://github.com/drgrib/dotmap) so you can access the data with dot syntax.
+In fact, the returned dicts are [DotMap](https://github.com/drgrib/dotmap) so you can access the data with dot syntax!.

 ## Search documents